edamametechnologies/threatmodels/README.md

 3. Platform-specific whitelists (macOS, Linux, Windows)
 4. Hierarchical definitions with inheritance support

-Each whitelist entry can specify:
-- Domains (including wildcard patterns)
-- IP addresses (both specific and network ranges)
-- Ports and protocols
-- Autonomous System information (AS number, country, owner)
-- Process-specific restrictions

-#### Domain Wildcard Matching

-The whitelist system supports wildcards that can match one or more complete domain components:

-1. **Prefix Wildcards** (`*.example.com`):
-   - Matches any subdomain of example.com, regardless of depth
-   - Examples: `sub.example.com`, `deep.sub.example.com`, `a.b.c.example.com`
-   - Does not match the base domain itself (`example.com`)

-2. **Middle Position Wildcards** (`example.*.com`):
-   - Matches any domain with `example` as the first element and `com` as the last element
-   - The wildcard can match one or more domain components
-   - Examples: `example.test.com`, `example.one.two.three.com`

-3. **Suffix Wildcards** (`example.*`):
-   - Matches `example` domain with any suffix, regardless of depth
-   - Examples: `example.com`, `example.org`, `example.co.uk`

-Note: Each domain pattern can contain at most one wildcard character, but that wildcard can match multiple domain components.
-Partial wildcards within components (e.g., `ex*ample.com`) are not supported.

-#### IP Address Matching

-IP address matching supports both specific addresses and network ranges using standard notation.

-This database enables EDAMAME to distinguish between legitimate and potentially unauthorized network connections, which is essential for security posture assessment.

 ### Database Integrity and Updates

 All EDAMAME databases include: